wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 The percentage for each <a href="#Pillars">"pillar" category</a> is based on what has been <strong>achieved Now:</strong> (the inner blue line) and the <strong>Next: level target</strong> (the outer red line).

-The gaps (delta) between "Now" and "Next" are addresed by a <strong>backlog of activities</strong> designed to reach higher organizational and systems capability at building and operating systems using shared public clouds.
+The gaps (delta) between "Now" and "Next" are addressed by a <strong>backlog of activities</strong> designed to reach higher organizational and systems capability at building and operating systems using shared public clouds.

 Percentages in the Radar Chart are based on a <strong>consistent and comprehensive</strong> set of <strong>design principles</strong> and <strong>best practices</strong> defined in the "Well-Architected" (WA) Framework.